eideeivindsen/react-beginner-course-day-1/00-js-concepts/README.md

 <br>

 #### 📌 B1 - Create a function that returs the size (area) of a rectangle `{ width: 5, height: 8 }`
-JavaScript funcions are able to directly destructure input argument directly.
-The `size` function should destructure the rectangle object similarly to how the `sum` function below destructures the input list.
+JavaScript funcions are able to destructure input argument directly.
+The `size` function should destructure the rectangle object similarly to how the `sum` function below destructures the list input.
 ```js
 const sum = ([a, b]) => a + b
 sum([1, 2]) // 3